-Arboretum Open for Walkthrough Access Only Until Further Notice
+Arboretum Open for Walkthrough Access Only Until Further Notice - NO VEHICULAR ACESS.
+PARKING LOTS ARE CURRENTLY CLOSED.

 The Arboretum is home to over 9 km of trails.
 These include pathways through natural forests, fields, plant collections and gardens.
 Running is allowed on all of our non-forested trails (click here for more information on our running trails).
 For a full map of all our trails click here.